Kilkis: Province

 The province of Kilkis (Επαρχία Κιλκίς) was one of the provinces of the Kilkis Prefecture.
 Its territory corresponded with that of the current municipality Kilkis, and the municipal unit Polykastro.
 It was abolished in 2006.

 History

-Ancient age
+Ancient period

 Findings dating back to as early as the Bronze and Iron Age have been excavated in the vicinity of Kilkis, including ancient tombs of the 2nd millennium BC.

 In classical antiquity, the wider region of Kilkis was ruled by the kingdom of Macedon.
 At the time, Kilkis was in the center of a region called Krestonia.
 When Philip II of Macedon visited Krestonia, the locals offered him olives from Krestonia valley, something that he had never eaten before.
 At that time, many towns flourished in the region, such as Idomeni, Atalanti (Axioupoli nowadays), Gortynia (Gorgopi nowadays), Planitsa (Fyska nowadays), Terpillos, Klitae (Xylokeratia nowadays), Vragylos (Metalliko nowadays), Ioron (Palatiano nowadays), Chaetae (Tsaousitsa nowadays), Carabia (Limnotopos nowadays), Bairos (Kastro nowadays), Morrylos (Ano Apostoli nowadays), Doveros (Doirani nowadays), Evropos and Kallindria.